ghuleomkar/finance-dashboard/README.md

 # 💰 Finance Dashboard

 ## 🔗 Live Demo

-You can view the project here: https://finance-dashboard-six-orpin.vercel.app/

-This is a simple finance dashboard project that I built to practice React and improve my frontend development skills.

-The main goal of this project is to create a clean UI where users can track their income, expenses, and overall financial activity.
+https://finance-dashboard-six-orpin.vercel.app/

 ---

+## 📌 Overview

+This is a finance dashboard built using React that helps users track their income, expenses, and overall financial activity.

+The focus of this project is on building a clean UI, handling data efficiently, and improving user experience through interactive components.

+---

 ## 🚀 Features

 ### 📊 Dashboard Overview

-* Shows total balance, income, and expenses
+- Displays total balance, income, and expenses
-* Pie chart for category-wise spending
-* Bar chart for income vs expenses
-* Line chart for monthly trends
+- Category-wise breakdown using Pie Chart
+- Income vs Expense comparison using Bar Chart
+- Monthly trends using Line Chart

 ---

 ### 📋 Transactions

-* View all transactions
+- View all transactions in a structured format
-* Add new transactions (Admin only)
+- Add new transactions (Admin only)
-* Edit transactions (Admin only)
+- Edit existing transactions (Admin only)
-* Delete transactions (Admin only)
+- Delete transactions (Admin only)

 ---

 ### 🔍 Search, Filter & Sort

-* Search by category
+- Search transactions by category
-* Filter:

-  * All
-  * Income
-  * Expense
-* Sort by:

-  * Date
-  * Amount
+- Filter by type (All / Income / Expense)
+- Sort by date or amount

 ---

 ### 👤 Role-Based UI

-* Viewer:

-  * Can only see data
+- Viewer: Can only view data
-* Admin:

-  * Can add, edit, and delete transactions
+- Admin: Can add, edit, and delete transactions

 ---

 ### 💡 Insights

-* Shows highest spending category
+- Displays highest spending category
+- Helps understand spending patterns

 ---

 ### 🌙 Dark Mode

-* Light/Dark theme toggle
+- Toggle between light and dark themes

 ---

 ## 🛠️ Tech Stack

-* React (Vite)
+- React (Vite)
-* JavaScript
+- JavaScript
-* CSS
+- CSS
-* Recharts
+- Recharts

 ---